mnak534/Pokedex/README.md

 # Pokedex
-A web application which oulls information of a Pokemon that a user selects from a third-party API and displays it.
+A web application which displays information of Pokemons of user's choice.

+* As a user, I want to be able to see a list of every Pokemon.
+* As a user, I wamt to be able to see detailed information about a specific Pokemon I select.